ShoumikSaha/Malign/README.md

 - **Preprocessing**

   Run `converter.cpp` which takes any `.txt` file containing the file path that needed to be converted.
 It will generate new files in a folder named 'Modified'.
-Then run `convertedToFasta.cpp` on these newly generated files.
+Then change the directory to 'Modified' and run `convertedToFasta.cpp` on these newly generated files.
 After this, you will get the `.fasta` version of your hex files and you will use these files in the next steps.

 - **Running MSA**